driftAbout/book-list-client/README.md

 12/12 10:00 error handeling
 12/12 10:00 basic HTML and CSS
 12/12 12:00 build book.js and bookView.js
+12/13 build new route to handel one books
+12/13 created containers and handelbar template for detail and form view.

 ## Credits and Collaborations
 Kevin Miller